3 Day Lodge Safari

 - Lake Manyara National Park – Game drive

 Private safari: Taste of Tanzania

 Day 1 Arusha – Tarangire National Park

-In the morning you will be picked up from your hotel and you will travel to the Tarangire National Park.
+In the morning you will travel to the Tarangire National Park.
 This park with its huge baobab trees, the perennial Tarangire River and seasonal swamps is home to the largest elephant herds in northern Tanzania.
 Animals gather at the river and you should be able to see elephants, giraffes, bushbucks, hartebeests, dik-diks, waterbucks, warthogs and reedbucks all year round.
 Furthermore the park is also home to buffaloes, zebras and wildebeests which are always closely followed by a range of predators such as lions.
 Leopards are seen every once in a while but cheetahs are rarely spotted.
 From the open roof of the vehicle you will be able to absorb the landscape and watch the animals.
 After an extensive game drive, you will leave the park in the late afternoon and drive to the Maramboi Tented Camp, where you will spend the night.

 Day 2 Tarangire Area – Ngorongoro Crater – Karatu